yandex-cloud/docs/en/managed-elasticsearch/operations/cluster-update.md

 - API

-   To {% if audience != "internal" %}increase{% else %}modify{% endif %} a cluster's storage size, use the [update](../api-ref/Cluster/update.md) method and pass the following in in the call:
+   To increase a cluster's storage size, use the [update](../api-ref/Cluster/update.md) method and pass the following in the call:

    * The cluster ID in the `clusterId` parameter.
 To find out the cluster ID, [get a list of clusters in the folder](cluster-list.md#list-clusters).
    * Required storage size (in bytes) in the parameters: